Orcomp/DemoWebsite/documentation/gettingstarted/gettingStarted.md

 - A calendar file (optional)
 - An Operation Relationships file (optional)

-For more information on how to create a project file, please visit the Rantt Project Creator page.
+For more information on how to create a project file, please visit the [Project Wizard](http://www.resourcegantt.com/documentation/projectwizard/) page.

 ### Operation csv file